detunized/password-manager-access/UPGRADE.md

 # Upgrade notes

+## To 26.1.0

+The `baseUrl` parameter in all of the relevant `Client.*` methods is no longer optional and must be provided.
+Some overloads don't have it and are defaulted to the `Client.DefaultBaseUlr` which is set to https://vault.bitwarden.com.
+All the overloads with the `baseUrl` parameter must receive either a valid URL to a self-hosted instance or either `Client.BaseUrlUs` or `Client.BaseUrlEu` for the US and EU cloud instances respectively.

+## To 26.0.0

+Remove DropboxPasswords and Kaspersky from the application.

 ## To 25.0.0

 Similar to v24.0.0.
 This release introduces an incompatible API change for ProtonPass: the previous